ckbjimmy/clneg/README.md

 - [Access to NLM UMLS Metathesaurus/Ontology](https://www.nlm.nih.gov/databases/umls.html)

+- The complete implementation with all dependencies configured is also available at `https://www.dropbox.com/s/zw0uod64nt5wsf0/clneg.zip?dl=0` (without UMLS account and password).

 ## Instruction
 1. Request the UMLS access (this step will require few days for NIH/NLM to inspect your access application)